Andrew Carnegie Mansion: 1900s and 1910s

-In addition to serving as the Carnegies' city residence, the mansion served as the headquarters of Carnegie's philanthropic ventures.
+In addition to serving as the Carnegies' city residence, the mansion was the headquarters of Carnegie's philanthropic ventures.
 In general, the Carnegie family stayed in the mansion from October to May.
 Carnegie typically spent his mornings working in the library and exercising; after an afternoon nap and a walk around Central Park, he hosted business visitors.
 The Carnegies may have employed up to 42 servants, although about 25 worked at the house simultaneously.
 Like other Gilded Age mansions, the Carnegie Mansion had numerous butlers, housekeepers, cooks, engineers, and garage workers; the Carnegies also had their own security force and secretaries.
 The mechanical systems alone were managed by a master engineer, three assistant engineers, and nine helpers.
 Carnegie hired organist Walter C. Gale to play the mansion's organ at breakfast every morning, as well as piper Angus MacPherson.
 Louise also involved herself in the general operations of the house.

 Unlike other wealthy New Yorkers, Carnegie did not mingle with high society; instead, he preferred to invite politicians and intellectuals for dinner.
 The Carnegies hosted events such as their niece Nancy's wedding in 1905, their own 25th anniversary in 1912, Margaret's debutante ball in 1916, and annual reunions of Carnegie's business partners.
 Carnegie also invited journalists to the mansion every year for his birthday.
 In the dining room, the Carnegies entertained visitors such as the orator Booker T. Washington and the pianist Ignacy Jan Paderewski.
 The Carnegies sometimes asked dinner guests to sign the tablecloths and then had the signatures embroidered; Mark Twain, Marie Curie, and several U.S. presidents were among those who signed the family's tablecloths.
 Musical performances often took place in the main hall, and other major events took place in the picture gallery.
 Despite the large number of libraries that Carnegie had funded worldwide, he seldom used his personal library in the mansion; he also spent relatively little on art and largely decorated the picture room with paintings by living artists.

 Carnegie began allowing local children to play in the mansion's garden in 1911, and Louise's brother Henry D. Whitfield designed a passageway between the house's conservatory and picture gallery in 1913.
 An anarchist unsuccessfully tried to bomb the mansion in 1915.
 Carnegie bought a wooden shack on the southeast corner of Fifth Avenue and 90th Street in 1917 to prevent an apartment building from being erected there.
-Following the onset of World War I, the Carnegies stopped traveling to the Skibo Castle during the summers.
+Following the onset of World War I, the Carnegies stopped traveling to Skibo Castle during the summers.
 The family instead obtained a summer house in Massachusetts; they continued to use the New York City mansion during the winter.
 Margaret Carnegie married Roswell Miller at the mansion in 1919, and Andrew Carnegie died later the same year.